Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 Take two 4½" x 6" papers and fold them in half.
 Draw an interesting "in and out" shape on each from the fold and cut them out.
 Trace around and alternate each shape 3 times, making them overlap each other forming smaller shapes inside.
 Paint the primaries first to space them correctly, then mix up the rest as needed.

-For a more detailed explanation on the Art Window, please see Color.
+For a more detailed explanation on the Art Window, please see our Color page.
 This is presented in a more traditional way for beginners, but has a slightly different addition to it.
 Give it a try!

 Now, about the Art Window.
 The photos on the site are examples made by high school students and are the teaching displays.
 Students are just like us — some very experienced, some with a little art background.
 Most in the beginning classes had none at all... and many could not speak English.